RSV INFORMATION HUB

 In Canada, around 2% of infants are hospitalized with RSV in their first year.
 In some remote communities, this can rise to 5–17%.

-Fortunately, there are options available to help lower the risk during RSV season.
+Fortunately, there are options to help lower the risk during RSV season.

 RSV Protection Options

-In Canada, there are options to help protect your baby during their first RSV season.
+In Canada, families have two options to help protect babies during their first RSV season.

 RSV Vaccine for Pregnant Mothers

-Pregnant mothers can receive the RSV vaccine between 32 and 36 weeks of pregnancy.
+During RSV season, pregnant mothers can receive the RSV vaccine—called RSVpreF (ABRYSVO)—between 32 and 36 weeks of pregnancy.

 How does it work?

-This vaccine trains the mother’s immune system to produce RSV-fighting proteins called antibodies.
+This vaccine is given as a single dose and trains the mother’s immune system to produce RSV-fighting proteins called antibodies.

 During the final weeks of pregnancy, the mother will pass these antibodies to the baby, which will help reduce the risk of severe RSV illness during the baby’s first RSV season.